mit-ll-responsible-ai/hydra-zen/docs/source/explanation/dont_repeat_yourself.rst

 Statically-Defined Configs are WET
 ==================================

-Manually writing a structured config for ``DNN`` entails hard-coding its current import-path as a string along with explicitly mirroring its signature:
+Manually writing a structured config for ``DNN`` entails hard-coding its current import-path as a string as wll as explicitly mirroring its signature:

 .. tabs::